IT BEGINS WITH THE SOIL

 Our chickens provide eggs for the Kitchens, as well as our orchard of 500 trees that includes apple, pear, greengages and damsons.
 We are currently working on developing a healthy colony of beehives to help pollinate our orchard and beyond.

 Seven greenhouses – each set with varying temperatures – propagate new life that goes into the cut garden and across the estate – nurturing things like lettuces, soft fruits, brassicas, squash and a variety of species of tomatoes as well as fresh flowers.

 Our team are dedicated to problem-solving and creating the best outcome every year.
-Currently, we’re receiving three deliveries and 3,000 stems a week from our Home Farm.
+In the peak of summer, we receive deliveries of 5,000 stems a week from our Home Farm.
 Of course this ebbs and flows with nature, and we look to our neighbours like Fern Verrow in Hertfordshire that share our commitment to biodynamics to help us through these dry spells.

 The Market Garden, Home Farm and no-waste philosophy capture the essence of our approach – starting with good clean soil, standing for something planet-positive and joyful, and giving back to the community and the planet.